jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 The workflow reminds me most of working in a team of software engineers.
 I first work out a high-level system architecture, potentially brainstorming with Claude, and then refine a new task, feature, bug fix, etc.

 A task shouldn’t be too small (changing a variable name), but also not too big (write or refactoring my entire codebase at once).
 An example task might be to create a simple generation pipeline or to implement LLM-as-a-judge evaluation with an external API.
-(I would describe these to Claude in much more detail.)
+(Though I would describe these to Claude in much more detail.)
 I then ask Claude to present a plan, iteratively refine it “together”, and let it execute.

 Proper version control is absolutely essential, since you want be able to clearly see any changes and easily revert them.
 The final step, which I think is really important, is to carefully review each line of code as if it were a pull-request made by a team member.
 This really makes it feel like my own code.
 I then either make changes manually or give Claude a list with desired changes.
-I often let Claude do a first review pass and check for bugs too.
+I often let Claude do a first review pass, and check for bugs too.

 | ![](/img/posts/coding-agents-responsibly-images/claude_cli.png){: .responsive-image } |